awslabs/autonomous-driving-data-framework/README.md

 You can follow instructions in the Deployment Guide [Readme](docs/deployment_guide.md).
 You can also follow the [blogpost](https://aws.amazon.com/blogs/industries/develop-and-deploy-a-customized-workflow-using-autonomous-driving-data-framework-addf-on-aws/) for understanding ADDF in detail.

+Please see the [ADDF Security and Operations Guide](https://docs.aws.amazon.com/prescriptive-guidance/latest/addf-security-and-operations/welcome.html) for in-depth recommendations on assessing, deploying, customizing, and operating ADDF.

 ## Different types of modules supported by ADDF

 ### Use-case specific Modules